ESSAY: Feel Free To Cry When You See The New Plans For Taix. We Did

 If you're not going to keep any of that, if you're going to replace it with some slick generic nonsense, you might as well drop the name Taix and call it Another Corporate Gastropub You Can Forget About Two Minutes After Finishing Your Overpriced IPA.

 Taix (pronounced "tex") is one of the oldest restaurants in Los Angeles.
-It opened in 1882 as Taix French Bread Bakery in what is now Chinatown.
-Back then, the neighborhood was known as Frenchtown, because it was a hub for French immigrants.
+It opened in 1882 as Taix French Bread Bakery at 321 Commercial Street.
+Back then, the area surrounding the old plaza was a hub for French immigrants.
 Over the decades, the bakery expanded and became a hotel with a full restaurant.

 In 1962, "Les Freres Taix" opened in Echo Park.
 Two years later, the original restaurant was razed to make way for an office building, and the Sunset Blvd. establishment became Taix.